amitinngp/RegistrationForm/registration-form/README.md

 # RegistrationForm
 **This is a simple registration form using react**

-* A Component with email,password,confrim password and register button.
+* A Component with email,password,confirm password and register button.
 * Rules to be implmented.
-    - User Name must be 8 characters and above.
+    - User Name must be 8 characters and above.(I have considered User name as email)
     - Password should be 8 characters and above.
     - Confirm password should be equal to the password
     - Register button must only be enabled if all rules are satisfied